rscode999/stepperfx/rules.md

 ## CSS Rules

 Custom style classes should appear at the top of the CSS file, in alphabetical order by class name.
-Below is 3-4 blank lines.
+Below should be 3-4 blank lines.
 Preset style classes for GUI components (i.e. Button, CheckBox) should appear below the custom style classes and blank lines, in alphabetical order by class name.

-All style components inside a CSS entry should appear in some logical order, most often alphabetical order.